MarcFrankfurt/Bioweb3D/README.md

 y axis: number of arrests from 0 to 159.735 arrests (the maximum is for males 21-24 years and arrested 1982 for disorderly conduct)

 Connected are arrest figures of one same year comprising all different age groups.

-The lines can be switched off by changing the chain variable's bolean value from "true" into "false" in this JASON text file.
+Lines can be switched off by changing the chain variable's bolean value from "true" into "false" in this JASON text file.
 Since that is the default one can delete the full code line or better switch it temporarily off (comment off) by inserting the comment tag `//` at the beginning of the chain code line

         // 	"chain" : true,

 **2.2) Load the arrest-cluster.jason file into the software** With the `select data` drop down menue you can select and deselect clusters and assign colors.
 There are sets for the 4 main arrest groups (female/male for prostitution or disorderly conduct), which are equivalent to 4 penetrating 3D surfaces and sets for all age groups and years which are like curves, when the surface cuts parallel plane slices.

 In `View` you can mount different coordinate systems side by side and rotate them simultaneously.
-One handy setting for data interpretation is to have only arrests for prostitution male/female selected in blue/red in world 1, disorderly conduct with 2 lighter colours in world 2, all age groups in world 3 and years in 4.
-(Colouring vector starts white followed by red for age groups and years respectively)
+One handy setting for data interpretation is to have only arrests for prostitution male/female selected in blue/red in world 1, disorderly conduct with two lighter colours in world 2, all age groups in world 3 and years in 4.
+(Colouring vector starts "white" followed by "red" for age groups and years respectively)

-In `Settings` you can adjust axis magnification and size of marks.
+In `Settings` you can adjust axis magnification (coefficients) and size and transparency of marks.
 (Adjust window magnification in Firefox browser with `ctrl_+` and `ctrl_-`).

 ## Some preliminary results